Workforce, Jobs, and Industries

-For 2016, our Region is slightly lower than the State and national average for the percentage of the population age 25 and older that has a bachelor’s degree.
-The Region is closely aligned with the nation in terms of the percentage that has a bachelor’s degree or higher at 29.6 percent.
+For 2019, at 18.5% our Region is slightly lower than the State (20.8%) and national average (19.8%) for the percentage of the population age 25 and older that has a bachelor’s degree.
 Visit Migration to see additional information about educational attainment in our Region.

-Our Region is estimated to have a high proportion of adults, over 38 percent, with some college or an Associate degree, when compared with the national average.
+Our Region is estimated to have a high proportion of adults, over 37 percent, with some college or an Associate degree, when compared with the national average (29%).

 Refer to Community and Health Indicators for high school graduation rates in the Region.